 Advertising on Instagram

 - Photo Ads: These look like regular photo posts, but they have a Sponsored label above the photo.
-They also have a Learn More button on the bottom right corner, under the photo.
+They also have a Learn More button in the bottom-right corner, under the photo.

 - Video Ads: Like the photo ads, these look like regular video posts, but with a Sponsored label on top.

 All three ad formats appear in users' home feeds while they scroll through the app.
-These ads support four different objectives: video views, clicks through to your website, mobile-app installs and raising mass awareness.
+These ads support four different objectives: video views, clicks through to your website, mobile-app installations, and mass awareness.